-The more frequent overdosing happens, the more likely a person is to suffer long-term consequences.
-Because the dangers are so great, users should avoid abusing Celexa at all costs.
+The more frequent overdosing happens, the more likely a person is to suffer long-term consequences, that may establish themselves in discomforting withdrawal symptoms as well.
+Because the dangers are so great, users should avoid abusing Citalopram at all costs.

 Celexa Overdose Risk Factors

-Now, it is clear that taking too much drug is dangerous.
+Now, it is clear that taking too much of the drug is dangerous to one’s health.
 However, it is vital to understand who is at higher risk.
-While an average person taking the drug may not experience citalopram overdose, certain people carry a greater likelihood of consuming a fatal dose.
-Those with high risk include:
+While an average person taking the drug may not experience Citalopram toxicity, certain people carry a greater likelihood of consuming a fatal dose.

 - Patients with depression that extends to suicidal ideations

 - Individuals who are very young or very old